Raúl Jiménez: Atlético Madrid

 On 13 August 2014, Atlético Madrid reached an agreement with Club América for Jiménez, for a fee reported to be in the region of €11 million.
 The following day, he signed a six-year deal after passing the medical examination.
 Jiménez made his debut on 16 August, in the final of the Ramón de Carranza Trophy pre-season tournament against Sampdoria, starting the match and being substituted out in the 79th minute.
 Atlético won 2–0.

 Jiménez made his competitive debut in the first leg of the Supercopa de España on 19 August, a 1–1 draw against Real Madrid, playing the final 12 minutes in place of fellow debutant Mario Mandžukić.
-Jiménez played in the second leg as well coming in as a substitute for Antoine Griezmann in the 73rd minute of the match, the game ended in a 1–0 win and an aggregated score of 2–1.
+Jiménez played in the second leg as well coming on as a substitute for Antoine Griezmann in the 73rd minute of the match, the game ended in a 1–0 win and an aggregated score of 2–1.

 Jiménez made his La Liga debut on 25 August 2014, in a goalless draw against Rayo Vallecano.
 He scored his first league goal for Atlético on 27 September, in a 4–0 win against Sevilla, coming off the bench.
 It was his only goal for Atlético that season.

 Benfica

-On 9 August 2015 Jiménez, who was expected to complete a loan deal to Premier League side West Ham, failed to show up to his medical after reports claimed he had missed his flight to London after he had overslept.
+On 9 August 2015 Jiménez, who was expected to complete a loan deal to Premier League side West Ham United, failed to show up to his medical after reports claimed he had missed his flight to London after he had overslept.
 However, multiple sources had reported his agent Jorge Mendes had suggested he spurn the move, in favour of a move to Primeira Liga side Benfica.

 On 13 August 2015, Jiménez joined Portuguese champions Benfica, signing a five-year deal.
 Benfica spent €9.836 million to bring Jiménez to the club, although this included unspecified amounts on agent's fees and signing-on fees in addition to the transfer fee itself.
 The €9.836 million may have included a €1 million transfer fee, and €3 million to acquire 50% of the player's economic rights.